TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-As michael.wrightson credentials, they work for `SMB`:
+Just like `michael.wrightson’s` credentials, these work for SMB:

 <br />